Dayton.FYI

 In a region where data centers have drawn opposition, where AI is associated with job displacement, and where trust in institutions is already fragile, the Info District’s AI usage will be and should be scrutinized.
 This policy exists to make that scrutiny productive rather than paranoid — to give residents, board members, and critics a concrete standard against which to evaluate every AI-assisted function the Info District operates.

-The policy entails a four-tier disclosure framework:
+The policy entails a four-level disclosure framework:

 Narrow AI